gefgu/100-days-of-code/log.md

 **Today's Progress**:

 - Started learning about Web Accessibility and Semantic HTML.
 I think this topic deserve more attention because providing accessibility makes the experience better for everyone.

 **Thoughts**:

+**Link(s) to work**:

+# Round 2

+### Day 1: May 31th, 2022

+**Today's Progress**:

+- Learned about Accessible Colors: contrast ratios and don't depend on it for meaning.
+- Learned about making Keyboard Navigation possibile: Correct management of the html order and use of tabindex.
+- Learned about how to write meaningful texts for acessibility concerns.
+- Also, learned about aria labels and how to audit the acessibility.

+**Thoughts**: